 This information must be included in the main text of any publications.

-The EBiSC Data Access Committee (DAC) controls access to a number of genomic datasets such as Whole Genome Sequencing, which are stored in the European Genome-Phenome Archive (EGA).
-To gain access to these datasets, simply follow the steps below:
+The EBiSC Data Access Committee (DAC) controls access to a number of genomic (e.g. Whole Genome Sequencing) and clinical datasets, which are stored in linked data repositories.
+To gain access to these datasets, please see instructions here.

 Because the lines in EBiSC are deposited from a range of sources and were generated across many different research projects, EBiSC cannot always control the passage numbers of the vials received.
 However, we strive to keep them as low as possible and in addition, each batch undergoes robust qualification including checking chromosomal health (e.g. through G-Banding or SNP array).
 You can find the batch specific passage number of the vials you have received on your Certificate of Analysis.

 The Certificate of Analysis (CoA) is a batch specific record of the quality control performed by EBiSC prior to lines being distributed to users.
-This is available at www.phe-culturecollections.org.uk.
-Search for the cell line you want the certificate for, open the correct catalogue entry and click the CoA icon situated in the box on the right hand side of the catalogue entry.
-Enter the lot number into the search field for the format of the cells received and click search.
-View or download the certificate; if the CoA required is not available via the website then you can request this using the ‘Request Certificate of Analysis’ link.
+This is available for download from the cell line webpage on the EBiSC catalogue. if the CoA required is not available via the website then you can request contacting EBiSC

 The EBiSC Access and Use Agreement (EAUA; see an example Access & Use Agreement here) is an overall transfer agreement between the EBiSC Bank Entity and the iPSC user(s).
 This EAUA details how EBiSC iPSC lines can used and a single EAUA can be completed to access lines from many different depositors.
 The Cell Line Information Pack (CLIP, example CLIP here) contains cell line specific information such as consent based restrictions for use and licensing obligations which must be passed onto users.
 Both the EAUA and CLIP have to be completed together, before EBiSC iPSCs can be shipped.